 Appendix B summarizes the fair housing issues and concerns in Sierra Madre based on the Affirmatively Furthering Fair Housing (AFFH) analysis conducted as part of the Housing Element update.
-The Table below presents a summary of the issues, contributing factors, and the City's actions to address these issues.
+Table V-3 on the following pages presents a summary of the issues, contributing factors, and the City's actions to address these issues.